 - Monadelphous Group Limited increased its market capitalisation by 20.6% in the month rising to $1,676.81m.
 Monadelphous recently released its half year results which outlined $830m of revenue, and over $770m of new contracts secured since the beginning of the financial year.
 Monadelphous was also awarded a major construction contract for BHP’s South Flank project.
 This is said to have strengthened the relationship with BHP and is expected to provide over 400 employment opportunities.

 Western Australian top performers over the past month by growth in market capitalisation

-Top Deloitte WA Index Movers and Shakers in March included:
+The top Deloitte WA Index Movers and Shakers in February were as follows:

 - Otto Energy Limited market capitalisation has improved 59.5% from $78.76m to close at $125.64m at the end of February 2019.
 The positive growth of this explorer is on the back of the announcement that drilling has commenced at the Don Julio 2 and Winx-1 exploration wells, and that the Gulf Coast discovery at Lightning was expected to be in production by the end of March 2019.
 Otto also announced it was expecting to generate free-cash flow in excess of US$27m in 2019, and is expected to continue executing its exploration programs.